Fiona-J-W/cpp_tutorial/src/04_references.md

 int main()
 {
-	int x = 0; // a normal integer
+	auto x = 0; // a normal int

-	int& ref = x;
+	auto& ref = x;
 	// a reference to x.
-Note that the type is
+Note that it is created similar
-	// written almost identical with the exception
-	// of the '&' that makes ref a reference.
+	// to variables, except that we append a `&` to the auto
+	// (Or to the type if you don't use auto:
+	// int& ref = x;)

 	std::cout << "x=" << x << ", ref=" << ref << '\n';